rocicorp/diff-server/README.md

 # Replicache Diff Server

 This repository implements the Replicache Diff Server.
 See [Replicache](https://github.com/rocicorp/replicache) for more information.
+See the [contributing guide](https://github.com/rocicorp/replicache/blob/master/contributing.md) there for contributing information.

 ## Build